palavallichaitanya/TDS-Project-1/README.md

 - Date of collection: 2024-10-31
 - Only included users with 100+ followers
 - Up to 500 most recently pushed repositories per user

+## 1.An explanation of how you scraped the data

+- I have used code present in TDS_Project_1.ipynb where it ask for GitHub Personal Access Token, then generate users.csv, repositories.csv

+## 2.The most interesting and surprising fact you found after analyzing the the data

+- Data is amazingly corelated and trends of user of GitHub & popularity

+## 3.An actionable recommendation for developers based on your analysis

+- Follow all Coding standards, & Unit testing is must.